Promoting work–life balance

 Bring your child to work day

 Every July and August, Mizuho holds a "Bring Your Child to Work Day".
 On this day, children come to their parent's workplace to observe and experience what their parents do each day.
 On the day the children visit, their parents leave work on time or use a half day of vacation time to return home early with their children, thus providing an opportunity for children and parents to spend additional time together.
-In FY2017, a total of about 1,000 children visited their parents at group companies.
+In FY2019, over 1,000 children visited their parents at group companies.

 Nurturing the next generation